kijin/mysquirrel/README.md

 Only one statement is permitted per method call.
 This helps prevent malicious folks from attaching `DELETE` or similar to your querystring.

-A somewhat inconvenient side effect of this rule is that you cannot run queries that contain semicolons in them.
+A somewhat inconvenient side effect of this rule is that *you cannot run queries that contain semicolons*.
 You cannot even have semicolons inside string literals.
-Instead, string literals should be passed as separate parameters.
+String literals containing semicolons should be passed as separate parameters instead.
-In practice, most string literals come from insecure sources, so it is always a good idea to pass them as separate parameters.
+In practice, most string literals come from insecure sources, so it is often a good idea to pass them as separate parameters anyway.
 Paranoid mode, explained below, actually makes this practice mandatory.

-Another side effect is that you cannot run multiple statements at the same time.
+Another side effect is that *you cannot run multiple statements at the same time*.
 Nor is it possible to run statements that contain other statements, such as many forms of `CREATE PROCEDURE`.
 If you need to execute several statements at the same time, or if you need to run statements that contain other statements, use `rawQuery()` instead.